 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topics (see "Patient information: Community-acquired pneumonia in adults (The Basics)")
+●Basics topics (see "Patient education: Community-acquired pneumonia in adults (The Basics)")

-●Beyond the Basics topics (see "Patient information: Pneumonia in adults (Beyond the Basics)")
+●Beyond the Basics topics (see "Patient education: Pneumonia in adults (Beyond the Basics)")

 SUMMARY AND RECOMMENDATIONS

 ●Most initial treatment regimens for hospitalized patients with community-acquired pneumonia (CAP) are empiric.
 A limited number of pathogens are responsible for the majority of cases (table 1 and table 2 and figure 1).
 The most commonly detected pathogen is Streptococcus pneumoniae.
 Other common pathogens include Haemophilus influenzae, the atypical bacteria (Mycoplasma pneumoniae, Chlamydia pneumoniae, and Legionella spp), oropharyngeal aerobes and anaerobes (in the setting of aspiration), and respiratory viruses.
 Antibiotics should be started as soon as possible once the diagnosis of bacterial CAP is considered likely.
 (See 'Principles of antimicrobial therapy' above and 'Empiric therapy and pathogen-directed therapy' above.)